Build your quads, glutes, hamstrings, and calves with these muscle-burning movements.

 At first glance, Tonal may look like your upper body’s best friend.
-Those adjustable arms with built-in extendable cables?
-Perfect for presses, pull-downs, curls, and rows.
-But you can also reap huge rewards from using it to train your quads, glutes, hamstrings, and calves.
+The adjustable arms and cables are perfect for presses, pull-downs, curls, and rows.
+But you can also reap huge rewards from using Tonal to train your lower body with a variety of leg exercises.

-“Tonal is an incredible tool for strengthening the lower body,” says coach Liz Letchford, Ph.D.
-Not only does the wall-mounted system help you avoid the weight room clutter of multiple racks, bars, and plates, but it also features advanced weight modes that can take your training to the next level.
+Tonal coach Liz Letchford, Ph.D, adds that the wall-mounted system not only helps you avoid the weight room clutter of multiple racks, bars, and plates, but also features advanced weight modes that can take your lower body training to the next level.

-“Tonal’s Eccentric Mode—which adds resistance to the negative portion of a movement—and Chains Mode—which changes the weight to get heavier as you pull or push through the full range of motion like a resistance band—create opportunities to overload the muscles of the lower body in ways that are much harder to pull off in a traditional gym,” Letchford explains.
+“Tonal’s Eccentric Mode—which adds resistance to the negative portion of a movement—and Chains Mode—which changes the weight to get heavier as you pull or push through the full range of motion like a resistance band—create opportunities to overload the muscles of the lower body in ways that are much harder to pull off in a traditional gym,” Coach Liz explains.

 1. Sumo Deadlift

 The Benefit: Any deadlift is a powerhouse lower-body move that targets the glutes and hamstrings while engaging your core and building strength in the hips, which are often weaker due to long periods of sitting, says Coach Allison.
 “This is a safer version of the traditional barbell deadlift because the wider stance allows you to get deeper into the lift,” she adds.

 The How: Grab the bar and hold it in front of your thighs with your arms straight.
 Stand with feet wider than shoulder-width apart and toes pointed slightly out.
 Hinge at the hips and bend knees as you lower the bar between your legs, while keeping the core engaged.
 With a straight back, stand by pressing the floor away from you.
 Repeat.

 2. Single-Leg Romanian Deadlift